Astros vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .278 with a double, two home runs and four RBI.
+- Robert will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .316 with a double, three home runs and six RBI.

 Robert Recent Games